MaxLeap/Docs/en/Android/Guide/CloudData.md

 * Remove and Add/Put must be seperated for invoking save function.
 Or, the data may fail to be saved.

 ###Associated Data
 An object can be associated to other objects.
-As mentioned before, we can save the instance A of a LCObject as the parameter value of instance B of another LCOject.
+As mentioned before, we can save the instance A of a MLObject as the parameter value of instance B of another MLOject.
 This will easily solve the data relational mapping of one-to-one and one-to-many, like the relation between primary key & foreign key.

 Notices: Leap Cloud handles this kind of data reference with Pointer type.
 For data consistency, it won't save another copy of data A in data B sheet.